Adittt17/sentiment_analysis_indonlu/README.md

 📚 Acknowledgements

 - IndoNLU — for Indonesian NLP datasets and benchmarks
 - HuggingFace — for providing model architectures and tokenizer support
+- Adityo Pangestu — for training, optimizing, and deploying the model

 📬 Contact